-It was another long, strange year on Planet Earth, but luckily, amidst the madness of the human race, it was full of fine food, drink, books, music, and much more.
+It was another long, strange year on Planet Earth, but amidst the madness of the human race, there was still fine food and drink, books and music, and so much more.
 We’ve rounded up a few of our favorites as a parting gift to all of you.
-Happy cooking, and happy New Year, y’all.
+Happy cooking, happy holidays, and happy New Year, y’all.

 Down the craggy Western Shore of Maryland, small cities give way to suburbs which turn into quiet country two-lanes on your way into St. Mary’s County.
 And it is here, in fact only here—some 70 miles south of Baltimore—into the southernmost tip of that side of the Old Line State, that you can find the delightful hyper-regional delicacy that is stuffed ham.
 What makes it so special?
 Read on, then go in search for yourself.

 America is in the midst of a red-meat renaissance.
 Walk up to any butcher shop or grocery store and you’re likely to find more options than ever.
 Which in some ways is incredible—after generations of ignorance-is-bliss convenience, we’re becoming acquainted with (and interested in) our food again, with the market rising to meet the demand.
 On the other hand, as a miscellany of cuts flood our cold cases with a slew of terminology—A5, prime, choice, select, grass-fed, grain-finished, certified, and so on—it leaves many a consumer in a state of confusion.
 What are we buying?
 What’s the best of the best?
 What’s marketing or misinformation?
 And nowhere in the beef department is this such an issue as with the most hallowed of all, Wagyu.
 We turned to the experts to unpack it all.